 Questabird – more like Questafun!
-Australian Wildlife Services helped review the iPhone app now available for free download from the App Store.
+AWS is reviewing the iPhone app now available for free download from the App Store.
 It is also available on Android.

 Australian Wildlife Services has been working with ACT Parks and Wildlife Services and TAMS to develop some maps of the new proposed Molonglo River Reserve for inclusion in the MRR Plan of Management.
 The reserve covers the lower Molonglo River past Scrivener Dam almost all the way to the confluence with the Murrumbidgee River.
 The Plan of Management is currently in draft and will be made public for consultation later in the year.